Dylan-Liew/Definitely-Not-Java/docs/02-type.md

 # Variable and Type Summary

 ## Data Abstraction: Variable
-- Variables are abstractions over memory locations
+- A variable is a named abstraction for accessing a value stored in memory.
-- Provide user-friendly names instead of memory addresses
+- Primitive variables store actual values and are independent.
-- Allow memory locations to change without affecting code
+- Reference variables store memory addresses and can share objects in memory.

 ## Types
 - Help manage program complexity